 Belle S. Wheelan

-She has received numerous awards and recognition including four honorary degrees; the Distinguished Graduate Award from Trinity University (2002), and from the College of Education at the University of Texas at Austin (1992); Washingtonian Magazine’s 100 Most Powerful Women in Washington, DC (2001); the AAUW Woman of Distinction Award (2002), and the AACC Leadership Award (2011).
+Wheelan has received numerous awards and recognition, including five honorary degrees; the Distinguished Graduate Award from Trinity University (2002), and from the College of Education at the University of Texas at Austin (1992); Washingtonian Magazine’s100 Most Powerful Women in Washington, D.C.
+(2001); the AAUW Woman of Distinction Award (2002), and the AACC Leadership Award (2011).

-Dr. Wheelan is the mother of an adult son named Reginald.
+She is the mother of an adult son, Reginald.